 The next stage in the criminal process is the Pretrial Conference or Call of the Lists depending on county of your arrest.
 Here, the Judge is advised on the status of the case to make him/her aware of whether the case needs to proceed immediately to trial, delayed for the discovery of new evidence, or there is a plea deal in the works.
 In some instances, your defense attorney can work on a plea deal and prevent the case from going to trial.Trial

 Your case would go to trial if no plea deal is worked out.
 In most cases, the case goes to full trial and court secures a jury panel for your case.
 At the trial, Commonwealth must prove beyond reasonable doubt that you are responsible for the crime.
 If the jury has reasonable doubt about the evidence presented, they may declare you as not guilty.
 The trial doesn’t require you to testify or present evidence, though it is well within your rights to do so.
 There must be a consensus among all the jurors that you are guilty or not guilty.Sentencing Hearing

 The sentencing hearing takes place only if you are convicted of the crime either through trial or guilty pleading.
 In the event of guilty pleading, the sentencing hearing would take place on the same day or on the following day.
 If convicted through the trial, the sentencing hearing takes place on a later date.

 After a sentencing hearing, you or your attorney can present argument on why you feel the sentence is unwarranted with respect to the offense.
 This can help you get a lighter sentence when you present a proper rehabilitation plan or sentencing memorandum.

 Once you have been arrested, you should prepare for a determined and strong fight.
-I, along with my team at Logue Law, would offer you the best possible legal representation.
+I, along with my team at Logue Law, would offer you the best possible legal representation in the Pittsburgh area.
 For a free consultation, call me at 1-844-PITT-DUI, 412-389-0805 or contact me online.